skynet-academy/skynet118/README.md

 - 🥅 2022 Goals: Learn more about regex, bash, and redux.
 - ⚡ hobbies: I love working out, watch movies, and to take long walks
 - 🤓 and 🪖, a combination of militar and geek
+- 💬 Ask me about how to enjoy a cup of coffe

 <div>
 <img align="left" alt="happy and efficient coding" width="350px" height="350px" style="display: block;" src="https://cdn.dribbble.com/users/1019864/screenshots/3079099/media/6926dbbe73b43f4ec5fe67c721489033.gif"/>